 We study the effects of local rapid cliff erosion at nearby Barton-on-Sea.
 A coasteering trip to the Isle of Purbeck involves pupils clambering across wave-cut platforms, jumping from sea stacks and swimming through wave-cut caves.
 This helps to recall the processes that made each feature.

 We study AQA’s Geography syllabus, which consists of Physical and Human Geography and geographical applications (fieldwork, map skills and statistics).
 Again, we try to make the geography as kinaesthetic as possible; we use ball games to help our pupils remember the processes of erosion and transportation in rivers and the use of stop-frame animation and plasticine to explain how physical features change over time.

-We are very proud of our GCSE results in the department with 100% of pupils achieving a Level 5 and above in 2018 with 58% of pupils achieving Level 7-9 (A to A*).
+We are very proud of our GCSE results in the department with 100% of pupils achieving grades 9-4 and 62% of pupils achieving grades 9-7 (A to A*).
+(2021 results)